Last update: 09-30-2022 2:24 PM EDT

 - You can also register to vote and cast a ballot in person on Election Day.

-- Learn more by visiting the Secretary of State for Iowa or contacting your local election office.
+- Learn more by visiting the Iowa Secretary of State's website or contacting your local election office.

 If you’d like more help planning how to register, TurboVote can walk you through the process!
 They can also help you start the absentee/mail-in ballot request process, send you election reminders, and more.